 - We are routinely disinfecting commonly touched surfaces, such as door knobs, desks, chairs, etc. multiple times a day.

-- We offer curbside check-in via phone.
-Then a team member will let you know when we have an exam room available.
+- We are providing curbside check-in via phone.
+Then a team member will let you know when we have an exam room available, they will then come retrieve your animal for the appointment and return the animal to you.
+The doctor will speak to you via phone.

 - If you are picking up medication or food, please call us from your car.
-Depending on the activity at the clinic, we may ask that you stay outside while we bring the medication to you.
+Please stay outside while we bring the medication to you.

 - We now offer to mail your refill medications directly to you.
 You can request your medication refill online here: Medication Refill Request Form